 My name is Rahma Mohamed; and I was born and raised in Hargeisa, Somalia.
-Shortly before the civil war broke out; at the age of eight, her family immigrated to Canada.
-They arrived in Quebec where she attended her first formal school in French.
+Shortly before the civil war broke out; at the age of eight, my family immigrated to Canada.
+We arrived in Quebec where I attended my first formal school in French.
 The first few years were very difficult, I endured years of bullying due to me being the only black Somali girl in my class and my inability to speak the language.
-After two years, they moved to Ottawa where she continued her education in French and became versed in English.
-Being the eldest of seven kids, she took on the role of helper to her mother at home as well as her interpreter for all formal visits.
+I would not only mater both French and English but also be the first to graduate from University in my household.

-After becoming a mother, she set out to self-publish children books to encourage youth to be proud of their uniqueness by celebrating diversity.
-Reflecting on her struggles of growing up in a foreign country, she is determined to offer books centered on characters that are Muslim and with African roots.
-Rahma believes that children need to be able to identify themselves in the book they read to enhance their self-confidence as well as bolster their sense of pride.
+Once I became a mother, I set out to self-publish children books to encourage youth to be proud of their uniqueness by celebrating diversity.
+Reflecting on my struggles of growing up in a foreign country, I became determined to offer books centered on characters that are Muslim and with African roots.
+I firmly believe that children need to be able to identify themselves in the book they read to enhance their self-confidence as well as bolster their sense of pride.
 I write under the pen name Rahma Rodaah which my first name and my middle name combined.

 If you believe each child deserve to see themselves in the books, they love to read, then spread the message as we need more diversity when it comes to children’s books.